jtomchak/react-movie-town/README.md

 20. Remove movies state from `Movies.js`.
 Send the movies array to the store via an action that gets dispatch from the component to the store.
 Once there, we can find the `MoviePosterList` component and `MapStateToProps` so that it will continue to have movies, but no more prop drilling!!!!!

 21. Next Let's move the 'searchTerm' from `App.js` into our store state.
 This will be the first step into

+22. Let's create some services to remove HTTP request from our components

+23. Now the super cool thing is we can dispatch a promise, and not even handle the resolve or reject in the component, but rather in some redux middleware.

+24. PromiseMiddleware.

+25. Updating reducer to handle 'ASYNC_START' and our new movies